-This heater is designed to be mounted on a wall or on a floor, using the Support Legs (Select Models) included with select models.
+This heater is designed to be mounted on a wall or on a floor, using the legs included with the heater.
 For convenience and efficiency, install heater:

 - 1. Where there is easy access for operation, inspection, and service. - 2.
-In the coldest part of room.3.
+In the coldest part of room. - 3.
 A minimum of 3' away from furniture and draperies.